GHanna25/Final-Project/readme.md

 Exposed Services
-TODO: Fill out the information below.
+: Fill out the information below.
 Nmap scan results for each machine reveal the below services and OS details:

 $ nmap -sS -sV -T4 192.168.1.110